lkallem/lbnlmosaic/README.md

 # Legal/Funding Acknowledgment (appears in footer accordion)
 funding_acknowledgment: |
-  This work was supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-AC02-05CH11231.
+  This work was supported by the U.S. Department of Energy, Office of Science, under Contract No. DE-XXXX-XXXXXXXXX.
 Additional support was provided by [specific funding agencies or grants - customize this text for your project].

   **Disclaimer:** This document was prepared as an account of work sponsored by